-Finally, blood test should be evaluated for the presence of thyroid antibodies, the level of the unbound thyroid hormone (Free T4), and the level of the thyroid stimulating hormone (TSH).
-The blood should be also evaluated to determine if there is elevation of cholesterol and low density lipoprotein (LDL).
+Finally, a blood test should be evaluated for the presence of thyroid antibodies, the level of the unbound thyroid hormone (Free T4), and the level of the thyroid stimulating hormone (TSH).
+The blood should be also evaluated to determine if there is an elevation of cholesterol and low-density lipoprotein (LDL).

 Natural thyroid medications containing T3 and T4 are the best.